Registered Architect, 40 years experience, investigative forensic specialist, engineering trained, college teacher, NCARB mentor, MBA.

 Making Decisions Using Life Cycle Costing

-As you can see, there are many elements that could be included into a life cycle cost analysis, but you can become impeded by getting into an extreme level of detail.
-The key is knowing what level of detail to get into, or acceptable tolerance.
-As an example, a carpenter would see measuring a stud to 1/64th of an inch as ridicules, yet measuring to 1/8th of an inch is more than accurate enough for most work.
+As you can see, there are many elements that could be included in a life cycle cost analysis, but you can become impeded by getting into an extreme level of detail.
+The key is knowing what level of detail to get into or acceptable tolerance.
+As an example, a carpenter would see measuring a stud to 1/64 of an inch as ridiculous, yet measuring to 1/8 of an inch is more than accurate enough for most work.
 Keeping in mind this "tolerance" helps manage the process of life cycle costing analysis.
-What always needs to be kept in mind is that this type of perspective, if executed well, provides a long-term view of possible decisions, and in log-term asset holding is imperative to help that asset last even longer, or at least become more economical to own.
+What always needs to be kept in mind is that this type of perspective, if executed well, provides a long-term view of possible decisions, and in the long-term, asset holding is imperative to help that asset last even longer or at least become more economical to own.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.